capr/kiwi/kiwi.md

 Constraint solvers offer a way out of the primordial mess of nasty conditionals and brittle invalidations.
 "

-Kiwi.lua is a pretty straightforward port from the original C++ code which mapped surprisingly well to lua 5.1.
+Kiwi.lua is a pretty straightforward port from the original C++ code which mapped surprisingly well to Lua 5.1.
 It comes without any dependencies and is contained in a single file.
-Where appropriate, the code was translated to more idiomatic lua code (e.g. handling of shared data and underscore as word seperator instead of camelCase).
+Where appropriate, the code was translated to more idiomatic Lua code (e.g. handling of shared data and underscore as word seperator instead of camelCase).
 Some of the nice functionality from the C++ project is not available, most notably the overloaded operators which allowed to embed the constraints directly in C++.
 For this purpose, there is a basic frontend available that parses a string into a constraint.